 - 1. Who is Maria Sharapova? - Ans.
 Maria Sharapova is a tennis player who won the women's singles at Wimbledon in 2004 The next year, in 2005, Maria achieved the world number one spot in women's tennis.
 Though she trained in Florida in the United States, she has Russian citizenship. - 2.
 Why did Maria leave her country? - Ans.
-Maria left her country to receive training in tennis in the United States. - 3.
+Maria left her country to receive training in tennis in the United States.
+The world of tennis is competitive one and Sharapovaleft Siberia to train and excel as a professional. - 3.
 What set Maria apart from the other tennis pupils? - Ans.
 Maria was very young and so would go to sleep at 8 pm.
 The other pupils would practice till 11 pm.
 They would then come in, wake her up and order her to tidy up the room.
 Unlike the others, Maria had little support.
 Rather than being depressed at such treatment, she became gritty and competitive.
 It made her more determined not to give up.

-1. How do you know that Maria is a tough person?
+- 1. How do you know that Maria is a tough person? - Ans.

-Ans.
 At the young age of nine, Maria had to leave her mother in Siberia and travel to Florida in the US to train for tennis.
 She was separated from her mother for two years and would miss her terribly.
 He father had to work to pay for her training, and so she did not see much of him either.
 At the hostel, she would be bullied and mistreated by the other pupils.
-But Maria ENGLISH LANGUAGE & LITERATURE: SECTION C did not let that depress her.
+But Maria did not let that depress her.
 If anything, it made her more gritty and competitive.
 She had a dream, and she would have put up with much more humiliation to pursue it.
 Her grit and determination paid off when in 2004 she bagged the women's singles crown at Wimbledon, and rose to the number one spot the next year.
 The hardships Maria had to endure as a child and the sacrifices she had to make is ample proof of Maria's toughness.